 There is a linked blog with materials, and guidance aimed at Falkirk practitioners.
 Other people may find it useful too.
 In particular the Materials and Guidance section contains useful information for teachers.

-We have published advice on this Blog for parents and practitioners to encourage learning and wellbeing at home.
-Please come back to these pages as we will be updating.
+We have published advice on this Blog for parents and practitioners to encourage learning and wellbeing at home, which may be helpful if there is blended learning.

 If you have discovered great advice or materials you would like us to know about please send these to our email address in the contact details section.